Sexual Misconduct Policy and Procedures (2025)

 11. Determination of the Hearing

-Within five (5) business days after the hearing deliberations are completed, the hearing panel shall determine (by majority vote) whether the Respondent has violated the Student Code of Conduct.
-The Chairperson on behalf of the hearing panel, shall prepare a written report to the Vice President of Student Life and Leadership Engagement or their designee consisting of: a statement of charges, evidence presented to the panel, the decision of the hearing panel and the sanctions imposed.
+Within five (5) business days after the hearing deliberations are completed, the hearing panel or adjudicator shall determine (by majority vote) whether the Respondent(s) has violated the Sexual Misconduct Policy.
+The Chairperson on behalf of the hearing panel or the adjudicator, shall prepare a written report to the Vice President of Student Life or their designee consisting of: a statement of each charge, whether the hearing panel/ adjudicator has found the Respondent(s) responsible or not responsible, evidence presented to the panel, facts used to reach each decision, credibility assessment of those who testified, any sanctions imposed on the Respondent(s) and any remedies being offered to the Complainant(s).

-12. Notification of the Hearing Board Decision
+12. Notification of the Hearing Decision

-The Vice President or their designee will notify both the Complainant and the Respondent simultaneously in writing of the hearing panel’s decision within five (5) business days of the receipt of the decision.
-The President of the University will also be notified of the decision.
+The Vice President of Student Life or their designee will notify both the Complainant(s) and the Respondent(s) simultaneously in writing of the hearing panel’s/ adjudicator’s decision within two (2) business days of the receipt of the decision.
+The President of the university will also be notified of the decision.

-XII.
-Appeals Process
+13. Appeals Process

 1. The appeal and any supporting documentation shall be sent to the opposing party for review.
 The opposing party shall be given five (5) business days to submit a reply.